sflinter/hypergraph/README.md

     history = model.fit(x=x_train, y=y_train, epochs=4, validation_data=(x_test, y_test))
     # The number of epochs here could be handled by resources allocation algorithms such as Hyperband.
     # This feature will be soon available on hypergraph.

+    # We take the opposite of the maximum validation accuracy achieved as
+    # measure to be minimized.
     return -np.max(history.history['val_acc'])

-history = History()     # the history callback records the evolution of the algorithm strategy = hg.genetic.MutationOnlyEvoStrategy(graph1, objective=objective,
+history = History()     # the history callback records the evolution of the algorithm best = hg.optimize(algo='genetic', graph=graph1, objective=objective, callbacks=[ConsoleLog(), history],
-                                              generations=20, mutation_prob=(0.1, 0.8), lambda_=4,
+                   generations=20, mutation_prob=(0.1, 0.8), lambda_=4)     # these are algo specific parameters
-                                              callbacks=[ConsoleLog(), history])
-strategy()  # run the evolutionary strategy print("best:" + str(strategy.best))     # print a dictionary containing the tweaks that determined the best performance
+print("best:" + str(best))     # print a dictionary containing the tweaks that determined the best performance
 ```

-When the optimization algorithm reaches its stop condition we can extract the best set of tweaks through the field *best*.
+When the optimization algorithm reaches its stop condition it returns the best set of tweaks.
 Given a set of tweaks
 we can execute the graph with the configuration applied through the call *hg.run(graph1, tweaks=best)*.

 ![keras-hyperparam-opt-fitness-evolution](./doc/keras-hyperparam-opt-fitness-evolution.png)